deliberate-programming/rot13/logging/Annotations.md

 In 20a6d72/bbca863 I decide to introduce an `App` class for addition integration.
 (Forgot that during design.)

+The App makes the whole program runnable.
+It actually works :-)

 #### de331ba, 918cba1
 Finally some refactoring/clean-up.